AyushSrivastav2002/Gallery-Application/README.md

 A Gallery web application developed in React and styled in Tailwind CSS having the gallery of almost 200 images .

-We can click for any image and can download that image Used the React Hooks(UseState Hook & UseEffect Hook) Pagination.
+We can click for any image and can download that image.

+Uses React Hooks(UseState Hook & UseEffect Hook) Pagination.